 What Are Concrete Shrinkage Cracks?

 Concrete shrinkage cracks are non-structural cracks in poured concrete.
 They’re very common.
 In fact, you should even expect them.
-However, because they’re non-structural, they don’t affect the concrete’s ability to do what it’s supposed to do.
+However, because they’re non-structural crack, they don’t affect the concrete’s ability to do what it’s supposed to do.
 In other words, they’re just ugly.
 Concrete shrinkage cracks are usually not even repaired.

 What Causes Concrete Shrinkage Cracks?